benyamindsmith/PythonMusings/README.md

 Some cool tools I developed with Selenium (I have some R here too 🤫 < Shhh..)

 __check it out here:__ https://github.com/benyamindsmith/PythonMusings/tree/master/WebCrawling

+## 13) 🤠 Django Adventures

+I am trying to get better at understanding the Django framework.
+This is where I will share some codes along the way.

+__check it out here:__ https://github.com/benyamindsmith/PythonMusings/tree/master/Django